Do I need to charge GST/HST?

 Scenario 3: Slowly but surely, you make over $30,000.

-You decided to remain a small supplier, but your business is steadily growing and bringing in revenues in excess of $30,000 over the course of four (or fewer) previous, consecutive quarters.
+Sometimes, you decide to remain a small supplier, but your business is steadily growing and bringing in revenues in excess of $30,000 over the course of four (or fewer) previous, consecutive quarters.
 You’ll be considered a small supplier for those four calendar quarters, plus the next month.
 But – your first sale after that additional month, and all sales after that, will have to include GST/HST.
 Again, you’ll have 29 days from the first day of the second month to register.

 Scenario 4: You make $30,000 in 2 quarters.

 In this scenario, you decide to remain a small supplier, but your business brings in revenues over $30,000 by the end of two consecutive calendar quarters.
 You’ll be considered a small supplier for one month after you exceed the $30,000 limit, and then you’ll have to start charging GST/HST on all sales after that additional month.
-And you guessed it!
 You’ll have 29 days from the first day of the second month to register.